Developers push forward with project that will bring retail, restaurants, residential

 Wightman did confirm that supermarket chain Publix has been sought for the development even though the grocery company already has a 35,000-square-foot store not far away on Schomburg Road.
 The location pitched to Publix at Midland Commons would be considerably larger at 49,000 square feet.

-“On the Publix site, they have turned the site down initially, but they have also turned around and asked us to bring it back next year,” Wightman said.
+“(As for Publix), they turned the site down initially, but they also turned around and asked us to bring it back next year,” Wightman said.
 “What we’re hearing from our Publix rep is it was more of timing issue than anything else.
 So they want us to bring it back next year and take a look at it again … I think we’re very hopeful and very optimistic.”

 Ben Billings, the Columbus developer who attracted Walmart to his nearby property on Gateway Road, at the intersection of J.R.
 Allen Parkway and Manchester Expressway, said he is excited to see work on Midland Commons picking up traction.